JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 - To find the path, go backwards subtracting the weight of the edge if it gives the node final value.
 E.g  from D=8 you want to go along an edge of length 1 to C=7 since 8-1=7

 **visited** means fully explored.
 If a node is visited then its final distance has been found / has been removed from the queue.

+Limitations
+- Needs to visit all nodes
+- Gets the shortest path to all nodes which is often uncessary
+- Weights can't be negative.

 ### A*
 The A* algorithm is a more general dijkstra's algorithm used to find a specific node, rather than all nodes in a graph.
 Uses heuristic approach to better direct where Dikstra searches.
 Uses aproximate distance, for example using as the crow flies distances for aproximation.
 Imagine raises nodes up to make a hill going towards the node you want to find.
 For example if you want to drive to Edinburgh, you don't need to search any nodes to the south.